Updated 7 May 2020

 mySociety servers are hosted by Bytemark.
 Their data centres employ CCTV, 24 hour security and biometric sensors, and their operator is certified to ISO27001:2005.
 Every mySociety server runs a host based firewall to restrict inbound and outbound access of traffic.
 All servers and the packages on them are regularly and routinely patched to minimise the potential for vulnerabilities. mySociety maintains a least-permissive access control model to reduce potential cross-contamination of access in the event of a security compromise.

 Privileged credentials are only transmitted to mySociety servers via encrypted protocols (HTTPS or SSH).
 Credentials are only exchanged in person or out-of-band with manual integrity checking.

 A summary of our security measures will be maintained on the FixMyStreet Pro website here: https://www.fixmystreet.com/pro/features/hosted-secure/

 FixMyStreet’s submission form clearly states how different types of users’ data (personal and public) will be processed, and we can make this explicit, both on the page and on the confirmation email.
-Meanwhile we believe that no active consent is required from the user since, as the ICO says, there is “a positive action that makes it clear someone is agreeing to the use of their information for a specific and obvious purpose”.
+We believe that no other active consent is required from the user since, as the ICO says, there is “a positive action that makes it clear someone is agreeing to the use of their information for a specific and obvious purpose”.

 Historic FixMyStreet reports provide an invaluable resource for researchers into the quantity and type of street problems made across the UK during the years the site has been running.
 This research can help inform civic planners, developers, coders, historians and social scientists, among others.